hartbit/MicroRedux.swift/README.md

 ## License

-Redux is available under the MIT license.
+Redux.swift is available under the MIT license.
 See the LICENSE file for more info.